-Thank you to everyone who attended the Anti-bullying conversation with Jane Clementi and Sean Kosofsky of the Tyler Clementi Foundation, on Sunday, April 12.
-If were unable to attend or livestream it, you can watch it below.
-We invite you to stay tuned to this page, as well as our All-Church eblasts, for the next installment of discussions on anti-bullying, including educating yourself on its many forms, and how you can be a part of the solution.
+If were unable to attend or livestream the Anti-bullying conversation with Jane Clementi and Sean Kosofsky of the Tyler Clementi Foundation, you can watch it below.
+You can be a part of the solution by using our resouces list below.
 If you have questions about anti-bullying or would like to suggest ideas for future conversations, email GIFTS@MarbleChurch.org.
 Please put “Anti-Bullying” in the subject line.

 There are hundreds of websites devoted to anti-bullying resources.
 While this list is by no means exhaustive, we hope this provides a starting point for your own learning around anti-bullying.
 Below are just a select few that contain valuable information for kids and teens (including LGBTQ youth), parents, teachers and the community.

 Education and outreach on how to combat bullying and cyberbullying.

 Information for parents and teens on cyberbullying and steps to take.

 A guide for students, educators and school administrators.

 A free 800 number to call for help for yourself or someone else.
 Includes phone and web resources.

 If you or someone you know is experiencing bullying in a New York City public school, please contact the BRAVEline Monday through Friday 2:30 pm-9:30 pm by calling (212) 709-3222, texting BRAVE to 43961 or through chat.
 Includes phone and web resources.

 Includes a particular emphasis for parents and friends of LGBTQ persons and youth.